rtrollebo/rtrollebo.github.io/_posts/2018-02-29-thesis-solar-wind-accel-models.md

 layout: post
 title: "Review and Test of Funnel Shape Geometries in Solar Wind Acceleration"
 date: 2018-02-28 20:55
-abst: "A test of a time dependent reconnection geometry."
+abst: "A test of a time dependent reconnection geometry model."
 categories: solar-physics plasma-physics

 ---